Num banhchok: Variations

+Phnom Penh and Ho Chi Minh City-based eatery Pizza 4P's makes a fusion num banhchok pizza with a yellow kroeung, coconut milk and prahok sauce, freshwater fish, cheese, peanuts, water celery, basil, water mimosa, banana blossoms, water hyacinths and sesbania flowers.

 In folklore

-Num banhchok is featured in a popular Khmer folk legend about an influential revolutionary and scholar Thonchey.
-Thonchey was exiled to China by the Khmer king, where Thonchey began making num banhchok as a way to make a living.
+Num banhchok is featured in a popular Khmer folk legend about an influential revolutionary and scholar Thon Chey who was exiled to China by the Khmer king, where Thon Chey began making num banhchok to make a living.
 The dish quickly gained popularity among the Chinese and eventually attracted even the attention of the Chinese emperor.
-The emperor summoned Thonchey to bring num banhchok to his palace.
-Thonchey arrived and while the emperor was tasting the dish Thonchey managed to see the emperor's face, insulted him and was immediately thrown into jail.
-Soon Thonchey managed to get released and returned to the Khmer Empire.
+The emperor summoned Thon Chey to bring num banhchok to his palace.
+Thon Chey arrived and while the emperor was tasting the dish Thon Chey managed to see the emperor's face, comparing it to a dog and the face of his Khmer king to that of a bright full moon, for which Thon Chey was immediately thrown into jail.
+However, soon Thon Chey managed to get released and eventually returned to the Khmer Empire.

 In politics

-In May 2019 the National Police began detaining former members and supporters of the dissolved Cambodia National Rescue Party (CNRP) for attending noodle dinners that were deemed as political gatherings.
+In May 2019, the National Police began detaining former members and supporters of the dissolved Cambodia National Rescue Party (CNRP) for attending noodle dinners that were deemed as political gatherings.
 In response co-founder of the CNRP Sam Rainsy called all Cambodians to gather for a bowl of num banhchok on 9 June "for the sake of friendship in the framework of the entire, giant Cambodian family."

 His calls were soon followed by the Prime Minister Hun Sen who appealed to the members of his Cambodian People's Party to also gather the same day and eat "Khmer noodles of unity and solidarity", but denied it being a step towards negotiations with the opposition.
 It was estimated by Sen that from 7 to 8 million people would take part in the eating of num banhchok on 9 June.

 Sen also proposed launching a promotional campaign for Cambodian food and culture, and two months later Ministry of Tourism and Ministry of Culture and Fine Arts began preparing an application for the inclusion of num banhchok in the UNESCO Intangible Cultural Heritage Lists.